Detroit Water Quality at a Glance

 Is Detroit Water Safe to Drink?

-Generally Yes – Detroit’s Great Lakes Water Authority serves 3.9 million customers with water that has not detected PFAS in treated drinking water.
-However, 59 southeast Michigan water systems show detectable PFAS levels, and Detroit River pollution from BASF’s Wyandotte facility raises concerns.
-Private wells and smaller systems may have contamination.
+Generally Yes — Detroit’s Great Lakes Water Authority serves 3.9 million customers with water that has not detected PFAS in treated drinking water since monitoring began.
+However, dozens of southeast Michigan water systems show detectable PFAS levels, and ongoing industrial discharge into the Detroit River near Wyandotte raises concerns.
+Lead service lines in older city neighbourhoods remain the primary risk for in-home tap water.
+See our water filter guide for NSF-certified options.

 ⚠️ Key Concerns for Detroit Metro Residents

-- Private Wells: 165,000+ private wells in metro area lack PFAS monitoring
+- Private Wells: Over 165,000 private wells in the metro area lack routine PFAS monitoring

 Read the full report below for detailed analysis, city-specific data, and actionable recommendations for Detroit metro residents.

-Detroit – Michigan – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Detroit – Michigan – Water Quality Report 2026: PFAS Testing, Lead Infrastructure & Safety Across Your City

-The Great Lakes Water Authority (GLWA), in partnership with the Detroit Water and Sewerage Department (DWSD), serves over 670,000 residents in Detroit and 3.9 million people across southeastern Michigan with water from the Great Lakes.
-The system includes approximately 3,000 miles of water mains in Detroit proper, multiple treatment plants, and hundreds of pumping stations, delivering roughly 600 million gallons daily to one of the Midwest’s largest water distribution networks.
+The Great Lakes Water Authority (GLWA), in partnership with the Detroit Water and Sewerage Department (DWSD), serves over 670,000 residents in Detroit and 3.9 million people across southeastern Michigan with water drawn from the Great Lakes system.
+The combined infrastructure includes approximately 3,000 miles of water mains in Detroit proper, multiple major treatment plants, and hundreds of pumping stations, delivering roughly 600 million gallons daily across one of the Midwest’s largest water distribution networks.

-Detroit draws its drinking water exclusively from the Detroit River, part of the Great Lakes system connecting Lake Huron and Lake Erie.
-This abundant freshwater source provides naturally soft water with excellent baseline quality.
-Following the 2020 regional water authority restructuring, significant investments have been made in treatment upgrades, main replacements, and customer service improvements.
-Detroit’s water system serves as a regional hub, supplying wholesale water to surrounding communities while working to address legacy infrastructure challenges within the city.
+Detroit draws its drinking water exclusively from the Detroit River, part of the Great Lakes corridor connecting Lake Huron and Lake Erie.
+This abundant freshwater source provides naturally soft water with excellent baseline quality before treatment.
+Following the creation of GLWA in 2016 and subsequent regional water governance reforms, significant capital investment has gone into treatment upgrades, main replacements, and customer service improvements.
+Detroit’s water system serves as a regional hub, supplying wholesale water to surrounding communities while working to address legacy infrastructure challenges — particularly lead service lines — within the city itself.

 Latest Testing Results

-- Testing Scope: DWSD conducts extensive water quality testing with over 50,000 annual tests, including enhanced lead monitoring at high-risk residential sites throughout the city.
+- Testing Scope: DWSD conducts over 50,000 water quality tests annually, including enhanced lead monitoring at high-risk residential sites throughout the city.
+Results are published in the annual Consumer Confidence Report.

 Great Lakes Water Source

-- Detroit River Intake: Primary water source from the Detroit River, drawing from Lake Huron’s outflow before it enters Lake Erie, providing naturally soft, high-quality freshwater.
+- Detroit River Intake: Primary water source from the Detroit River, drawing from Lake Huron’s outflow before it enters Lake Erie, providing naturally soft, high-quality freshwater as a starting point for treatment.

-- Source Water Protection: Comprehensive monitoring and protection programs safeguard intake areas from contamination, with real-time detection systems for potential threats including BASF facility discharge upstream.
+- Source Water Protection: Comprehensive real-time monitoring and protection programmes safeguard intake areas, with continuous detection systems for potential threats including industrial discharge upstream.
+Ongoing regulatory action targets the BASF facility near Wyandotte, which discharges contaminated groundwater in proximity to local water intakes.

 Treatment Excellence

-- Modern Treatment Plants: Three major facilities (Water Works Park, Northeast, and Springwells) employ comprehensive treatment including coagulation, sedimentation, filtration, and advanced disinfection.
+- Modern Treatment Plants: Three major facilities — Water Works Park, Northeast, and Springwells — employ comprehensive treatment including coagulation, sedimentation, filtration, and advanced disinfection processes.

-- UV Disinfection: State-of-the-art ultraviolet treatment provides additional protection against Cryptosporidium and Giardia without chemical byproducts.
+- UV Disinfection: State-of-the-art ultraviolet treatment provides additional protection against Cryptosporidium and Giardia without generating chemical byproducts, reducing the formation of disinfection byproducts overall.

-- Corrosion Control: Optimized orthophosphate treatment minimizes lead leaching, with careful pH adjustment and alkalinity management to protect pipes.
+- Corrosion Control: Optimised orthophosphate treatment minimises lead leaching from service lines and household plumbing, with careful pH and alkalinity management to protect distribution pipes and reduce consumer exposure.

 Infrastructure Challenges and Solutions

-- Main Replacement Initiative: Over $500 million invested in water main replacements since 2020, prioritizing areas with highest leak rates and oldest infrastructure.
+- Main Replacement Initiative: Over $500 million invested in water main replacements since 2020, prioritising areas with the highest leak rates and oldest pipe stock.
+Work is ongoing across multiple neighbourhoods.

-- Smart Water Management: Advanced metering infrastructure deployment includes leak detection capabilities and real-time monitoring to improve system efficiency.
+- Smart Water Management: Advanced metering infrastructure provides real-time leak detection and consumption monitoring, improving system efficiency and enabling faster response to distribution issues.

 Regional Water Quality Concerns

-- PFAS in Metro Detroit: While GLWA’s treated water shows no PFAS detection, 59 southeast Michigan water systems have detectable levels, including systems in Mount Clemens, Independence Township, and Wyandotte.
+- PFAS in Metro Detroit: While GLWA’s treated water shows no PFAS detection, multiple southeast Michigan water systems have reported detectable levels, including systems near industrial sites and military installations across the region.

-- Private Well Risk: Over 165,000 private wells in metro Detroit counties lack routine PFAS monitoring, with potential contamination risks.
+- Private Well Risk: Over 165,000 private wells in metro Detroit counties lack routine PFAS monitoring, leaving a significant portion of the suburban population without verified data on their water quality.
+See our Michigan state water quality guide for broader context on private well contamination across the state.

 Regional Transformation